twoh/twoh-places-location-api-sample/README.md

-# Google Mobile Vision Demo
+# Google Places & Location APIs Demo

-This is an Android application for demo-ing the Google Mobile Vision library.
+This is an Android application for demo-ing the Google Places and Location APIs.
 Will be updated as the newest features are released!

 ## Installation